One thing I really enjoy during the summer are days out with the kids!

 You can estimate a measure of the pond by walking the perimeter (great math lesson for older kids!) and see the plant life around the edges.

 Sometimes more fun than feeding the ducks!
-We love to bring breadcrumbs and watch them jump to the surface.
+Use the same items you would for feeding ducks (wilted lettuce, cooked peas, or spinach and watch them jump to the surface to grab a snack.

 Float a Boat